 We’re featured in many reliable news sources thanks to our reputation as experts on US taxes abroad.

 Whatever your expat tax needs, wheverver in the world, we’d love to hear from you.

 In the UK, it’s not uncommon for citizens and expats to have money in an Individual Savings Account (ISA).
 The account is essentially a tax-efficient savings vehicle for UK residents.
 While they can be fundamental pieces of a UK financial strategy, US expats with ISAs need to be mindful of potential pitfalls in owning such an account.
-Here’s what you need to know about ISA reporting for your US expat tax return.
+Here’s what you need to know about ISA for US citizens.

 ISAs come in various flavors, but the most common schemes are cash ISAs or stocks and shares ISAs.

 For US taxation purposes, the cash ISAs are treated as a normal foreign bank account with interest subject to tax at ordinary rates.
 However, when it comes to the stocks and shares ISAs, you’ll need to take care to determine the underlying investments.
 As the name implies, individual investors can put their money into a range of investments, including unit trusts, open-ended investment companies (OEICs), investment trusts, exchange-traded funds, individual shares, and bonds.

 If the investment is in individual shares or bonds, the income from such investments is treated like interest from a cash ISA, where income from the investments flows to the applicable portion of the return (for instance schedule B, D, etc.) depending upon the nature and classification of the income earned.

 In cases where the investment is in a foreign pooled investment, such as a mutual fund, ETF, unit trust, etc., the rules under IRC §6048 may apply.
 In these situations, these are actual trusts with a trustee where an individual holds several units, and the trust invests in shares of other companies.